ktshasini6269/3D-CONSTRUCTION-AND-AUTOMATED-COLORIZATION-OF-MEDICAL-IMAGES-USING-DEEP-LEARNING/readme.md

-# 🧠 2D to 3D Medical Image Colorization using AI
+# 🧠 3D CONSTRUCTION AND AUTOMATED COLORIZATION OF MEDICAL IMAGES USING DEEP LEARNING
 ---

 ## 📦 Requirements